 - Save money on weekly grocery bills (products with less packaging cost less).

 - Use products you’ve recycled yourself, such as compost and paper, instead of buying them.

 Take a look at the Wasted Video Series below to learn more about our key waste streams here in NZ including Recycling, Waste Water and Landfill.

-Some easy steps to reduce your rubbish
+Easy steps to reduce your rubbish

 The following steps can dramatically reduce what ends up in your rubbish bag each week: